bencodezen/bencodezen/src/blog/sunday-studies-2.md

 ## Code Challenge

-For each problem below, write out as many versions of the solution as possible for practice:
+### Data

 ```js
 var list = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

+### Scenarios

+For each problem below, write out as many versions of the solution as possible for practice:

 1. Double the value of every item in `list`
 1. Transform each item in `list` to be a string " o'clock" appended to the current item (i.e., `1` becomes `"1 o'clock"`)